Wall Street Rotation Is Back As Small Caps Rally: Markets Wrap

-(MENAFN- Live Mint) (Bloomberg) -- Wall Street traders kept driving a rotation out of the tech megacaps that have powered the bull run into other corners of the stock market.
+(MENAFN- Live Mint) (Bloomberg) -- Stock traders kept driving a rotation out of the megacaps that have powered the bull market into other corners of Wall Street.

 Most big techs retreated, though Nvidia Corp. rebounded after an almost 5% plunge.
 Economically sensitive shares outperformed, with the Russell 2000 index of smaller firms heading toward its highest level since November 2021.
 An equal-weighted version of the S&P 500 - where the likes of Apple Inc. carry the same heft as Dollar Tree Inc. - beat the US equity benchmark.
 That gauge is less impacted by the largest companies - providing a glimpse of hope the rally will broaden out.